shcorya/shu-how/README.md

 - `--to` | *default:* `/nkn/data/wallet.json`
   - Path to a JSON file representing an object with an `Address` property.
 - `--directory`, `-d` | *default:* `/nkn/data`
-  - Directory to check for `funding.txt`
+  - Directory to check for `funding.txt`.

 ## Overview